Today's Articles

 *Kathleen "Kay" Livingstone was born on this date in 1919.
 She was a Black Canadian social activist, actress, and broadcaster.

-The daughter of James and Christina Jenkins, she was born Kathleen Jenkins in London, Ontario.
+Kathleen Jenkins was born in London, Ontario, and was the daughter of James and Christina Jenkins.
 Her father was an assistant judge in the local juvenile court, and her parents founded a newspaper, Dawn of Tomorrow, aimed at the black community.

-She studied music at The Royal Conservatory of Music in Toronto, Ontario, and elocution at the Ottawa College of Music.
-She worked for the Dominion Bureau of Statistics in Ottawa, Ontario, during World War II.
+She studied music at the Royal Conservatory of Music in Toronto, Ontario, and elocution at the Ottawa College of Music.
+During World War II, she worked for the Dominion Bureau of Statistics in Ottawa.
 In 1942, she married George Livingstone; the couple had five children.

 While in Ottawa, she became the host of her radio program, The Kathleen Livingstone Show.
 When the couple moved to Toronto, she hosted radio shows for several stations, including a CBC affiliate.
 In 1951, she joined a Toronto social club known as The Dilettantes; it was soon renamed the Canadian Negro Women’s Club, later the Canadian Negro Women’s Association (CANEWA).
 Livingstone became its first president, serving from 1951 to 1953.
 The association began providing scholarships to encourage black students to stay in school.
 CANEWA later organized the Calypso Carnival, which later became known as Caribana.